Orchestrated objective reduction: Microtubule quantum vibration theory of anesthetic action

-The 'Microtubule quantum vibration theory' of anesthetic action is controversial due to several critical flaws in the premise of Orch OR and falsification of data used in support of the theory.
+Another study that Hameroff was a part of claims to show that "anesthetic molecules can impair π-resonance energy transfer and exciton hopping in 'quantum channels' of tryptophan rings in tubulin, and thus account for selective action of anesthetics on consciousness and memory".

+In a study published in August 2024, an undergraduate group led by a Wellesley College professor found that rats given epothilone B, a drug that binds to microtubules, took over a minute longer to fall unconscious when exposed to an anesthetic gas.

 Criticism

-Orch OR has been criticized both by physicists and neuroscientists who consider it to be a poor model of brain physiology.
-Orch OR has also been criticized for lacking explanatory power; the philosopher Patricia Churchland wrote, "Pixie dust in the synapses is about as explanatorily powerful as quantum coherence in the microtubules."
+Orch OR has been criticized both by physicists and neuroscientists, who consider it to be a poor model of brain physiology.
+It has also been critiqued for lacking explanatory power: the philosopher Patricia Churchland wrote, "Pixie dust in the synapses is about as explanatorily powerful as quantum coherence in the microtubules."

-David Chalmers argues against quantum consciousness.
-He instead discusses how quantum mechanics may relate to dualistic consciousness.
-Chalmers is skeptical that any new physics can resolve the hard problem of consciousness.
-He argues that quantum theories of consciousness suffer from the same weakness as more conventional theories.
-Just as he argues that there is no particular reason why particular macroscopic physical features in the brain should give rise to consciousness, he also thinks that there is no particular reason why a particular quantum feature, such as the EM field in the brain, should give rise to consciousness either.
+David Chalmers has argued against quantum consciousness, discussing instead how quantum mechanics may relate to dualistic consciousness.
+He has expressed skepticism that any new physics can resolve the hard problem of consciousness and argued that quantum theories of consciousness suffer from the same weakness as more conventional theories.
+Just as he has argued that there is no particular reason why specific macroscopic physical features in the brain should give rise to consciousness, he also holds that there is no particular reason why a specific quantum feature, such as the EM field in the brain, should give rise to consciousness.